schehat/Web_Serienverwaltung/README.md

 # Series Managemnt
-A Web application for series management realized in HTML/CSS/JS and a REST interface in Java with JAX-RS during university at Hochschule Hannover
+A Web application for series management realized in HTML/CSS/JS and a REST API in Java with JAX-RS during university at Hochschule Hannover